tlevine/www.thomaslevine.com/content/!/nyc-crime-map/index.md

 ---
 People have been complaining a lot about how you can't get the raw data out of this [NYC Crime Map](http://maps.nyc.gov/crime/).
 I don't know what they're talking about.
-Here they are.
+Here are the data, as two geojson files.

 * [Separated by crime type](http://chainsaw.thomaslevine.com/nyc-crime-data/02378420399528461352-17772055697785505571.geojson)
 * [Totals across crime types](http://chainsaw.thomaslevine.com/nyc-crime-data/02378420399528461352-11853667273131550346.geojson)

-Read on to see how I got them.
+Read on to see how I got these files.

 ## API for the data
 Go to the crime map, and look at the network requests that are being made.